grbaapps/grba-master/README.md

 # check if the docker image is running
 docker container ps
 ```

+Configure the docker proxy settings (if needed):

+- Uncomment lines 61 and 62 to enable proxy settings to get local npm dependencies if you are running behind the proxy
+- Uncomment line 90 and comment line 92 to enable proxy settings to to build the doker image if you are running behind the proxy

 Open a browser and type [http://localhost:8888](http://localhost:8888) to view the website running on a docker container